Krásna Hôrka Castle: History

 The castle was built in the 13th century by the Hungarian Ákos brothers on a trade route leading from Transylvania through Košice to Spiš and today's Poland.
 The Ákos family (which later changed its name to Bebek) lived in Krásna Hôrka from the mid-13th century to 1566, apart from a short period when the Mariássy family seized control of the castle.
 In 1578 the castle passed into the hands of [the Hungarian] Péter Andrássy and remained in the possession of the Andrássy family up until 1918 (the year the First Czechoslovak Republic was founded).

 During 2010 and 2011 the castle underwent renovation and was re-opened to public in April, 2011.

 2012 fire

 On 10 March 2012, the castle was badly damaged by fire.
-The fire was caused by two young gypsy boys who attempted to light up a cigarette and accidentally lit grass on the hill, from where it spread to the castle.
+The fire was caused by two boys who attempted to light up a cigarette and accidentally lit grass on the hill, from where it spread to the castle.

 The castle building suffered extensive damage.
 The roof, the exhibition area in the Gothic palace and the bell tower were completely destroyed.
 Three bells in the bell tower were melted by the heat.
 Initially, it was thought that many of the building's historic artefacts had been destroyed.
 However, according to the Interior Minister of Slovakia Daniel Lipšic, "...the vast majority of exhibits remained undamaged".
 Daniel Krajcer, Minister of Culture, commented that only the upper part of the castle (including collections) had been destroyed.
 The Slovak National Museum has stated that 90% of the collections were undamaged.